 Preserving biodiversity is high on the (political) agenda worldwide.
 The theme has been given quite high priority at both the European level (EU Biodiversity Strategy to 2020) and the global level (UN Convention on Biological Diversity).
 In the Netherlands and Europe this has led to the necessary legal and regulatory framework, within which it is important that biodiversity be regularly monitored.
 Such monitoring requires specialised knowledge and expertise and usually involves capturing target organisms.
 Monitoring programmes are generally extensive and, consequently, expensive.
 A fast, alternative monitoring approach would be desirable.
 Moreover, the current inventory methods can often miss less commonly occurring (rare) organisms.
 Biodiversity is in this way underestimated, or organisms’ habitats might be unjustifiably disturbed.
-Drawing on DNA techniques, a new method can now be developed that provides an alternative to regular monitoring techniques.
+DNA techniques can provide an alternative to regular monitoring techniques.

-The main objective of this project is now to arrive at a demonstrably functional alternative monitoring technique for inventorizing aquatic biodiversity.
-In developing such a method, use will be made of generic (e)DNA methods to inventory the aquatic biodiversity of target species.
-The methods to be applied include meta barcoding and next generation sequencing.
-The target species focused on are groups of macrofauna and macroflora which are referred to in the Water Framework Directive (WFD).
+The main objective of this project was to arrive at a demonstrably functional alternative monitoring method for inventorizing aquatic biodiversity.
+To develop such a method, use was made of generic (e)DNA methods to inventory the aquatic biodiversity of target species.
+The methods applied included meta barcoding and next generation sequencing.
+The target species focused on were groups of macrofauna and macroflora, which are referred to in the Water Framework Directive (WFD).